karolosk/codehub_no_sql_software/index.md

 ---
-title: Software needed for BI class
+title: Software needed for NoSQL training class
 ---
 In this github page you can find some basic guidelines of how to install the software that we will use in the NoSQL class.
 Overall we will use
 - MongoDB